mgechev/blog.mgechev.com/content/story/_index.md

       <section>
         <img src="/images/story/karate.jpg">
         <p>
-          In 2008, just before I got my black belt in karate, I became the National champion of Bulgaria in kumite (sparing).
+          In 2008, just before I got my black belt in karate, I became the National champion of Bulgaria in Kumite (sparing).
         </p>
         <p>
           There is no better feeling than hearing "We Are The Champions" while getting my gold medal.
 This championship gave me the opportunity to train with the National Karate team as preparation for European championships.